chef-boneyard/knife-acl/README.md

     knife acl add group superusers nodes web.example.com delete,update

-## knife acl bulk add group GROUP_NAME OBJECT_TYPE REGEX PERMS
+## knife acl bulk add MEMBER_TYPE MEMBER_NAME OBJECT_TYPE REGEX PERMS

-The best practice is to only add groups to ACLs.
-To enforce this best practice the `knife acl bulk add` command is only able to add groups to ACLs.
+The best practice is to only add clients and groups to ACLs.
+To enforce this best practice the `knife acl bulk add` command is only able to add a client or a group to ACLs.

+Valid `MEMBER_TYPE` values are

+- client
+- group

-Add `GROUP_NAME` to the `PERMS` access control entry for each object in a set of objects of `OBJECT_TYPE`.
+Add `MEMBER_NAME` to the `PERMS` access control entry for each object in a set of objects of `OBJECT_TYPE`.

 The set of objects are specified by matching the objects' names with the